-- > Signing of a conduct card - > A verbal reprimand and reminder of the expectations of behaviour in conjunction with the consequence system - > Restorative and/or reflective conversations to rectify misbehaviour - > Sending the pupil out of the class to a Subject Leader - > Setting of written statements such as an account of their behaviour - > Detention at break or lunchtime, or after school - > Loss of privileges for instance, the loss of a prized responsibility - > School-based community service, such as tidying a classroom - > Letter or phone call home to parents - > Referring the pupil to a senior member of staff - > Putting a pupil 'on report' - > Agreeing a behaviour plan - > Removal of the pupil from the classroom to the consequences room - > Suspension - > Permanent exclusions, in the most serious of circumstances
+- Signing of a conduct card - A verbal reprimand and reminder of the expectations of behaviour in conjunction with the consequence system - Restorative and/or reflective conversations to rectify misbehaviour. - Sending the pupil out of the class to a Subject Leader - Setting of written statements such as an account of their behaviour - Detention at break or lunchtime, or after school - Loss of privileges for instance, the loss of a prized responsibility - School-based community service (as per DFE guidance), such as tidying a classroom, supporting the canteen and collecting litter. - Letter or phone call home to parents - Referring the pupil to a senior member of staff - Putting a pupil 'on report' - Agreeing a behaviour plan - Removal of the pupil from the classroom to the consequences room - Suspension - Permanent exclusions, in the most serious of circumstances